-Leasehold improvements 20% or over the lease terms, whichever is shorter Equipment 20% to 33% Furniture and fixtures 20% to 50% 20% Motor vehicles Ship 10%
+Leasehold improvements20% or over the lease terms, whichever is shorterEquipment20% to 33%Furniture and fixtures20% to 50%Motor vehicles20%Ship10%

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.